emmyoncloud/TestRepos/README.md

-# Simple Git Test Repo
+# A Simple Git Test Repo.

 This repository is a simple example of how to use Git for managing a static HTML website.